 Thunder's Steven Adams: Questionable Saturday

-Adams (knee) is questionable for Saturday's tilt against the Trail Blazers, Jamie Hudson of NBC Sports Northwest reports.
+Adams is listed as questionable for Saturday's contest against the Timberwolves, Joe Joe Mussatto of The Oklahoman reports.

-Adams missed Friday's game against the Heat due to a bruised right knee, and it's possible he makes his return Saturday.
-If he's out again, Mike Muscala and Nerlens Noel should see most of the action at center.
+After injuring his ankle in a win against the Rockets on Monday, Adams has been hit with the questionable tag for the third straight game.
+While the big man being listed as questionable should be a sign of hope, Adams has been ruled out of the last two games after initially being tagged as questionable for both contests.
+The center's status will once again be one to monitor as Saturday night's game approaches.

 More News